Ikat: Definition, History & Design

 Ikat is often only two colors, the color of the yarn and the color of the dye.
 However, many are made with multiple colors, making the process that much more laborious because you need to bind and dye color 1, then color 2, then color 3.
 For example, in this fabric, the white is the color of the yarn.
 The designer would have bound the white areas first and then dyed the warp yellow.
 The warp would then be stretched again and the yellow areas bound, then dyed red.
-The process repeated once more time for the darkest color.
+The process was repeated one more time for the darkest color.

 All this dyeing is done before you even start weaving.

 When the dyed warp is eventually put on the loom, there is a general shifting and relaxing of the yarns.
 While the undyed areas appear in a straight line when you remove the binding, they don’t stay that way forever.
 Inevitably, when the warp is put on the loom, there is a shifting.
 The edges move up and down slightly until the warp is tied on.
 This feathering edge is what makes these fabrics so unmistakable and instantly recognizable.
 Structurally, these fabrics are woven to highlight the patterning.
-They often have a dense sett (number of warp threads per inch) and woven in a simple structure such as plain weave, rep weave, or a satin.
+They often have a dense sett (number of warp threads per inch) and are woven in a simple structure such as plain weave, rep weave, or satin.

 What does it mean to be ikat-inspired?

 Real ikat is often prohibitively expensive for many consumers but is an inspiration to designers.
 Yet, many textile designers are inspired by them and their feathered edges.
 They create designs with that feathered edge as a starting point, but ultimately produced in a less laborious technique.
 Jacquard weaving and print designs commonly translate this idea into beautiful patterns.